Winston-Hsiao/shortlink/README.md

 - If a user wants to create a shortened link they might want to track the number of clicks on that link.
 This value would be stored with the ShortenedURL object containing the original_url and the unique short_url.
 It would not make sense to prevent a user from creating a new short link for an original link that has already been shortened (would cause overlap and issues with analytics tracking if implemented)

 **Duplicate Short Url Generation**
-- Currently as of the current implementation it is possible (but highly unlikely) for an identical short link to be generated.
+- Implementation will not allow for duplicate short URL's to be generated.
+If by chance during function runtime a short link is generated that matches an existing short link in the database, it will not be returned, and a new link will be generated with a different path.

 **Invalid Short Url to be decoded**
 - POST requests sent to the decode endpoint with a short link that does not exist in the database will return the below error.